sharibtanweer/NyTimes/README.md

 Import project in android studio like following steps:

-    First Download the project from download button above.
+    First Download the project from download button above clone or download green button.

     Start Android Studio.